 If you are studying with one of our approved learning partners, the relevant form will be submitted on your behalf when you commence your studies with them.

-If the Business School identifies that a qualification gained overseas is comparable to a British degree and has been awarded by an educational institute recognized by Heriot-Watt University it will be accepted for matriculation purposes.
+If the Business School identifies that a qualification gained overseas is comparable to a British degree and has been awarded by an educational institute recognised by Heriot-Watt University it will be accepted for matriculation purposes.